-The impact of Depo-Provera CI (150 mg) use for up to 240 weeks (4.6 years) was evaluated in an open-label non-randomized clinical study in 389 adolescent females (12–18 years).
-Use of Depo-Provera CI was associated with a significant decline from baseline in BMD.
+The effect of DMPA-IM on BMD in adolescents is described below, and the effect of Depo-SubQ Provera 104 on BMD in adolescents is expected to be similar.
+The impact of DMPA-IM use for up to 240 weeks (4.6 years) was evaluated in an open-label non-randomized clinical study in 389 adolescent females (12 to 18 years of age).
+Use of DMPA-IM was associated with a significant decline from baseline in BMD.

-Partway through the trial, drug administration was stopped (at 120 weeks).
-The mean number of injections per Depo-Provera CI user was 9.3.
-The decline in BMD at total hip and femoral neck was greater with longer duration of use (see Table 5).
+Partway through the trial, DMPA-IM administration was stopped (at 120 weeks).
+The mean number of injections per DMPA-IM user was 9.3.
+Table 5 summarizes the study findings.
+The decline in BMD at total hip and femoral neck was greater with longer duration of use.
 The mean decrease in BMD at 240 weeks was more pronounced at total hip (-6.4%) and femoral neck (-5.4%) compared to lumbar spine (-2.1%).

-In general, adolescents increase bone density during the period of growth following menarche, as seen in the untreated cohort.
-However, the two cohorts were not matched at baseline for age, gynecologic age, race, BMD and other factors that influence the rate of acquisition of bone mineral density.
+Adolescents in the untreated cohort had an increase in BMD during the period of growth following menarche.
+However, the two cohorts were not matched at baseline for age, gynecologic age, race, BMD, and other factors that influence the rate of acquisition of BMD.